Friday, May 18, 2012 Detailed Auto Topics

 Electrical testing combined with other testing

-Testing the power and ground, going to the pump would have revealed a lack of current flow.
-With no current, the fuel pump does not run, so there is no fuel pressure.
-The actual problem may have been a tripped inertial switch, cutting power to the fuel pump.
+Testing for power and ground at the pump would have revealed a lack of current flow.
+With no current the fuel pump does not run, so there is no fuel pressure.
+The actual problem may have been a tripped inertial switch cutting power to the fuel pump.